 Though the BBC News tried to report impartially, they fell short because they shared bullet points from the lies and trash their Scottish minnow reporter counter parts spread like dog dirt, concerning an innocent man and business entrepreneur Adnan Ahmed.
 BBC News should know better.

-Successful dating coaches in England such as Street Attraction, Tom Torero and Nick Krauser (to name a few) have a massive following and upload the same type of dating videos on a daily/weekly basis as Mr Ahmed, known to his YouTube followers as Addy AGame.
-He casually described his video as nothing more than “a bunch of guys talking to a bunch of girls.”
-If you watch AGame’s videos they are exactly this.
+Successful dating coaches in England such as Street Attraction, Tom Torero and Nick Krauser (to name a few) have a massive following and upload the same type of dating videos on a daily/weekly basis as Mr Ahmed, known to his YouTube followers as Addy Agame.
+He casually described his videos as nothing more than “a bunch of guys talking to a bunch of girls.”
+If you watch Agame’s videos they are exactly this.
 The aforementioned London dating coaches/ pick-up artists have much larger followings than Ahmed, have more content online and some of their videos are much more provocative than Addy’s content – yet in England this is a non-issue.

 They face no criminal investigation, huge nationwide media scandals or remand periods in custody (like the 7 months so far for Ahmed) because England practice freedom of speech and see the reality of there videos being for teaching and business purposes.
 The same goes for the United States who host the biggest “pick-up” company in the world, RSD (Real Social Dynamics).
-Scotland on the other hand shows it’s backwards nature and aggressive feminist nature by actually hosting a criminal trail for men talking to women with romantic intentions, simply asking to exchange phone numbers.
-It is the first time this type of case has been brought into Scottish courts, which has baffled legal experts and is only taking place because of media sensationalisation.
+Scotland on the other hand shows it’s backwards nature and aggressive feminist nature by actually hosting a criminal trial for men talking to women with romantic intentions, simply asking to exchange phone numbers.
+It is the first time this type of case has been brought into Scottish courts, which has baffled legal experts and is only taking place because of media sensationalism.